polca/premise/docs/user_guide/external-scenarios.rst

         "external"
     ])

-Once the integrations are complete, you can export your databases to Brightway2, within the activated project:
+Once the updates are complete, you can export your databases to Brightway2, within the activated project:

 .. code-block:: python